 Litterman is credited with envisioning and leading the creation of Goldman’s first enterprise-wide, integrated risk management function and, during his tenure there, he researched and published a number of groundbreaking papers in asset allocation and risk management.
 He is the co-developer, along with the late Fischer Black, of the Black-Litterman Global Asset Allocation Model, a tool widely used in the investment management industry.
 He also has co-authored books including The Practice of Risk Management and Modern Investment Management: An Equilibrium Approach.

 Prior to joining Goldman Sachs, Litterman was an assistant vice president in the research department of the Federal Reserve Bank of Minneapolis, as well as an assistant professor in the economics department at the Massachusetts Institute of Technology.

 Litterman earned a PhD in economics from the University of Minnesota and a BS in human biology from Stanford University.
+He was inducted into Risk magazine’s Risk Management Hall of Fame and named the 2013 Risk Manager of the Year by the Global Association of Risk Professionals.
 In 2012, he was the inaugural recipient of the S. Donald Sussman Fellowship at MIT’s Sloan School of Management.
 In 2008, he received the Nicholas Molodovsky Award from the CFA Institute Board as well as the International Association of Financial Engineers/SunGard Financial Engineer of the Year Award.